scottransom/presto/INSTALL.md

 Another good test is to see if you can run and fit the default profile in `pygaussfit.py`

 If you want to run `makewisdom` for slightly faster FFT calls, it is located in `$PRESTO/build/src`.
-Just run it from there.
+Just run it from there, and then copy or move the resulting `fftw_wisdom.txt` file to `$PRESTO/lib`.

 Note that you can uninstall everything via: